-Around billions of users experiencing the Android operating system all over the world and this count improving day by day which shows the demand for Android system.
+Around millions of users experiencing the Android operating system all over the world and this count improving day by day which shows the demand for Android system.
 There are few reasons for this popularity

 - Number of Android phones available in the market